Juno-class corvette: Ships

+Note Thalia was the last ship to be built at Woolwich Dockyard, and received the engine intended originally for the cancelled (1864) wooden frigate Ister.

 Service history

 The Surveyor to the Royal Navy during 1863 to 1870, Sir Edward Reid was the designer of these two wooden screw corvettes, HMS Juno and HMS Thalia.
 Both ships were completed by 1870 compliant to British demands at that time to match the French, American, and Russian small ships at that time.
 The ships were made alongside 35 others in the 1867-1868 programme written in the Parliamentary Debates.
 Both ships were included in the ¨op¨ in the 1878 official list.
 At that time Juno was in China and Thalia was in the Devonport Dockyard.
 Although they were regarded as ¨Fighting Ships¨.
 They shared this classification with Iris, Mercury, and the torpedo boat Lightning.
-In 1882, Thalia was named for ¨Particular¨ which meant at that time she was probably going to be fitted to be a troopship.
-In 1886, Thalia was refitted to be a troopship and later in 1915 to be a depot ship.
+In 1882, Thalia was named for ¨Particular¨ which meant at that time she was going to be fitted to be a troopship.
+In 1886, Thalia was refitted to be a troopship, hulked in 1891 and later in 1915 to be a depot ship.
 Juno was sold in 1887.